ELEVATE-Project/documents/src/docusaurus/docs/intro.md

 >

 Mentees can access the mentor directory to learn about mentors, discover and join live mentoring sessions.
-Mentees can also collaborate with the mentor and other participants on a one-on-one basis, and provide feedback on the session.
+Mentees can also collaborate with the mentor and other participants, and provide feedback on the session.

 >